tandrewnichols/task-master/README.md

 };
 ```

 Step 3: Call task-master from your Gruntfile and pass it `grunt`.
+No need to call `initConfig` or `loadNpmTasks` as task-master does both for you.
+It will automatically load any plugins specified in package.json under devDependencies that begin with 'grunt-' (as that is the paradigm for publishing grunt tasks).

 Gruntfile.js